nsmryan/itscomputersciencetime.com/content/2022-03-04-Paper-On-Philosophy-And-Complexity.md

 With that in mind, I read a really awesome paper the other day about philosophy and computational complexity theory.

-The paper is called "(Why Philosophers Should Care about Computational Complexity)[Why Philosophers Should Care about Computational Complexity]".
+The paper is called [Why Philosophers Should Care about Computational Complexity](Why Philosophers Should Care about Computational Complexity).
 It is a really fascinating paper covering a variety of applications of computational complexity to philosophy, asking for more communication between these fields.